Consensys/EthOn/EthOn_glossary.md

 ### CallContractMsg
 A Call Contract Message is a Contract Message that calls a function in another Contract.
 ### CallTx
+A type of Transaction that is directed towards a Contract Account and calls a method in the Contract's code.
 ### ContractAccount
 A notional object existent only within the hypothetical state of Ethereum.
 Has an intrinsic address and thus an associated Account; the Account will have non-empty associated EVM Code.
 Incorporated only as the Storage State of that Account.
 ### ContractMsg